 The Gradebusters grade 1 piano book includes “15 awesome solos from ABBA to Aladdin”, and is available now.
-Grades 2 and 3 follow over the next few months.
+Grades 2 and 3 are expected to follow soon.

 Here’s a quick rundown of the resource, the music included, and some ideas about who this book would suit…